dunghuynh1990/TipsCalculator/README.md

 ## Video Walkthrough

-> HINT: You can put a `walkthrough.gif` file in your project folder, add to git, and use the following syntax to embed it:

 > `![Video Walkthrough](walkthrough.gif)`

 > You can also upload your image to imgur.com and embed the link here.